wozut/publisher-web-application/src/article/articles-content/demo/demo.md

 ###### 1.1.1.1.1 Heading 6.
 Video figures

+By default, Tailwind removes all of the default browser styling from paragraphs, headings, lists and more.
+This ends up being really useful for building application UIs because you spend less time undoing user-agent styles, but when you really are just trying to style some content that came from a rich-text editor in a CMS or a markdown file, it can be surprising and unintuitive.

 <figure>
     <video src="https://convertiaback.com/wp-content/uploads/2024/10/home-casos-exito.mp4"></video>
     <figcaption>Video.1 - Value of the Cybersecurity in the Growth & Safety of IT Exports sad sad df dsaf dafas df saf saf adsf adsdsa fdsaf daf dff adsfsasa fasf asf</figcaption>